sph-mn/hanyu/other/hanyu-hover/readme.md

 # hanyu-hover
 mandarin chinese hover dictionary for firefox.

-installable using the .xpi file (drag and drop onto firefox).
+installable using the .xpi file (drag and drop onto firefox) under dist.

 features:
 - mandarin only